The JDRF – Beyond Type 1 Alliance Releases Recommendations for People with Diabetes During COVID-19 Pandemic

 “With the global outbreak of the novel coronavirus adding new challenges, fears and uncertainties, it’s critical to provide people with diabetes and their loved ones with these recommendations from some of the most trusted medical professionals in our field,” CEOs Aaron Kowalski and Thom Scher of the JDRF-Beyond Type 1 Alliance said in a joint statement.
 “Together, we can tap into the power of the global diabetes community to help curb the spread of COVID-19 and save lives.”
 Kowalski is president and CEO of JDRF and Scher is president and CEO of Beyond Type 1.

 An estimated 463 million adults live with diabetes worldwide and to reach this vast community, a global digital campaign has been launched with the help of 50 partner organizations around the world.

-The JDRF – Beyond Type 1 Alliance, established in 2019, is an innovative partnership designed to amplify each organization’s strengths and provide greater support for those impacted by T1D.
-The Alliance combines the power of JDRF, the leading global organization funding T1D research, and Beyond Type 1, the organization with the largest online community of any diabetes nonprofit.
-The work of the Alliance centers around three core pillars: community programs, advocacy, and communications + education.
+The JDRF-Beyond Type 1 Alliance, established in 2019, is an innovative partnership designed to amplify each organization’s strengths and provide greater support for those impacted by type 1 diabetes (T1D).
+The Alliance combines the power of JDRF, the leading global organization funding T1D research and Beyond Type 1, the organization with the largest online community of any diabetes nonprofit.
+The work of the Alliance centers around three core pillars: community programs, advocacy and communications + education.
 Find more information about the Alliance here.